leoCottret/web-plugins/video_color_inverter/README.md

    -  ON     OFF

 ## DEMO
-- Pressing the shortcut a few time while in full screen
+- Pressing the shortcut a few time while in full screen:

 https://user-images.githubusercontent.com/71428793/221579057-697659dc-914c-4982-a934-a49ddf3cb705.mp4